aleofreddi/timel/README.md

 Monitoring, metering, IoT, pay-per-use billing: these are only few examples of applications that rely on time-series data!
 Often you want the final user to be able to manipulate and customize some results based on some time-series data - that's when TimEL comes in handy!

+### Keep your data: do not resample your time series
+Many time-series systems automatically upscale your value to a certain interval (let's say a value every 60 seconds): this produces a lot of duplicates and also limits granularity: what if there is a value change that lasted for less than 60 seconds?
+The information will be somehow lost, as it will be blended with some other value to accommodate the 60 second boundary constraint.

+TimEL won't force you to do that: it will operate directly using your sample timestamps, regardless of their form (aligned, misaligned, constant interval or variable one) or granularity (anything from years to milliseconds).

+*The granularity of your samples drives the computation, not the other way around!*

+### Do the right thing: gauges vs integrals (counters)
+Some time-series data come as a gauge, while some other come as a counter (integral).
+TimEL encodes this information directly within its *typing system*, so you do not have to worry.

+Let's imagine you're summing two integral (counter) values: if they're not perfectly aligned, TimEL will automatically interpolate when needed.

 ## What?

 TimEL is a Java library to compile and evaluate TimEL expressions.
 TimEL expressions are written in a user-friendly language that allows time-series